-Solid shampoo bars function better when used with soft water.
-If you have hard water, the soap molecules will "grab" the minerals in the hard water and leave those deposits in your hair.
+Natural shampoo bars function better when used with soft water.
+If you have hard water, it's the minerals that cause the scales on the hair to stand up.
+The soap molecules will "grab" the minerals in the hard water and leave those deposits in your hair.
 This will give you a "waxy" feeling, and your hair will look like straw when it's dry.
 Not pleasant.
+Soft water and acid rinses close down those scales so the minerals and soap can be washed out.
+Here's more information on why rinses are important.

 So how do you know if you have hard water or soft water (aside from trying a shampoo bar to find out)?
 If you live in a city that gets its water supply from a river, then you will likely have soft water.
 If you live in a city (or rural area) that gets its water from wells, then you will likely have hard water.
 Many people who live in an area where the supply of water comes from wells own a water softener to soften their water.
 Some well water is more mineral-rich—and some less so.